“Breaks are as vital to musicians as they are to athletes.”

 “These respites are ideal for centering the mind, revitalizing the body, and counteracting the effects of asymmetrical playing positions.”
 (The Musician’s Way, p.
 76)

-Pages 76-82 of The Musician’s Way present photos and instructions for six restorative poses and movements such as arm circles as well as restful positions that release the back muscles.
+Pages 76-82 of The Musician’s Way present photos and instructions for six restorative poses and movements such as arm circles as well as calming positions that release the back muscles.

 Restorative breaks rest the body and mind, restore inner balance, and help us function at our best inside and outside of the practice room.